Building a Hive Plugin

 Migrations applied?

 Check startup logs for migration output.
-If integrity error: revert the edited file or recreate the DB.
-If migration not found: verify the V{n}__name.sql naming — double underscore required.
+If integrity error: revert the edited migration script or recreate the DB.
+If a migration is skipped: verify the V{n}__name naming — double underscore required.

 sqlite3 hive.db \